btcsuite/btcd/README.md

-- Install Go according to the installation instructions here: http://golang.org/doc/install btcd requires features only available in go1.2 or later.
+- Install Go according to the installation instructions here: http://golang.org/doc/install
+  **NOTE: btcd requires features only available in Go version 1.2 or later.**

 - Run the following command to obtain btcd, all dependencies, and install it:
   ```$ go get github.com/conformal/btcd```